TinyStepper

 Why it helps

 Shared creative projects teach children that collaboration produces something neither could make alone.
 Working on opposite sides of the same paper reduces territorial conflict because there is no single 'owner.'
 The colour-mixing that happens when paint meets in the middle becomes a visual metaphor for what happens when people work together.
+The EYFS framework identifies creative play as essential for self-expression, original thinking, and the confidence to try things that might not work.

 Variations